Pascal-Kueng/AlgorithmV2/README.md

 # AlgorithmV2
 Updated Algorithm for Time and Ties Project

 Specific changes from the <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/Algorithm%20Pilot.png">old algorithm</a> are summarized <a href="https://github.com/Pascal-Kueng/AlgorithmV2/blob/main/changes_algorithm.md">here</a>.
-Here a complete summary of the new algorithm:
+Following in this document is a complete summary of the new algorithm.

 ## Complete System Summary (new algorithm)